mihirp23/python/README.md

  13.  word_frequency.py - calculate the frequence of each word in a sentence provided by user.
  14.  net_amount_in_bank.py - calculate the net amount in a bank account based on transactional log.
  15.  nba_teams.py - program that displays info of all NBA teams using NBA API.
+ 16.  even_or_odd.py - program that determines if number provided by user is even or odd.